 Observers would be deployed throughout the country.
 Observers should be willing to accept difficult living conditions when deployed in some Areas of Responsibility.
 It is therefore important that Observers are in excellent physical condition.
-Covid 19 vaccine is highly recommended (please refer to section 9 of this call - Covid 19).
+COVID-19 vaccination (2 doses) is highly recommended and would be an asset (please refer to section 9 of this call - Covid 19).
 Candidates with pre-existing/chronic illnesses who are at risk of developing serious complications should they contract COVID-19, should thoroughly discuss with their doctor.